Frederic-P/flickr-API-Scraper/README.md

 This script goes over all photos that are part of the dataset, it gets the time they were taken (YYYY-MM-DD HH:MM:SS) and the date they were uploaded (in UNIXtime).
 You can use this to create timeseries of your data.
 A TRY and EXCEPT clause have been added since it may happen that users delete a photo, if this is the case, then "null" values will be written in the outputfile.

+NOTES:
-All files create .CSV files, any .TXT file that gets created in the process is used to track progress, these can be deleted once all data has been scraped.
+- All files create .CSV files, any .TXT file that gets created in the process is used to track progress, these can be deleted once all data has been scraped.

-Be sure to get your own API Keys
+- Be sure to get your own API Keys.

+- Written for Python2

 Best of luck
 Frédéric Pietowski.